ktsilva/master_thesis/README.md

 # master_thesis
-Revealing the dynamics of galaxy clusters with X-rays
+Master thesis: Revealing the dynamics of galaxy clusters with X-rays

+Code developed during the year 2010 at DARK cosmology, Niels Bohr Institute, Uni.
+Copenhagen